drshahizan/software-engineering/proposal/submission/sec01/Curiousity/readme.md

 The testing methodologies that will be used are black-box testing, white-box testing, and grey-box testing.

 * Black-box testing:
 Also referred to as functional testing or behavioural testing, is a testing technique where the tester is unaware of the internal workings of the system being tested.
 The tester in this method only has access to the system's inputs and outputs, and they test the system's functionality in accordance with its specifications and requirements.
-In our case, the system's end users (students) will conduct this kind of testing.
+In our case, the system's end users (JKM KTDI and KTDI college office staff and fellow members) will conduct this kind of testing.

 * White-box testing
 Also known as structural testing, is a testing technique where the tester is aware of how the system being tested operates on the inside.
 This approach involves running tests on the system's internal components, such as code or algorithms, to make sure they work as intended.
 Developers or testers with access to the source code (the team members) of the system being tested usually carry out white-box testing.

-* Grey-box testing:
-With this approach, the tester is only partially aware of how the system being tested operates internally.
-This enables them to test the system's functionality and internal structures to make sure everything is operating as it should.
-Grey-box testing is typically carried out by testers who have some familiarity with the inner workings of the system but not enough to carry out thorough white-box testing.
-In this case, it will be the IT administrator staff.

 #### Project Management Practices:
 We can use Agile project management practices such as Scrum to manage the project.
 The team can have daily stand-up meetings, sprint planning, sprint review, and retrospective meetings.